rarimo/rarime-points-svc/README.md

 	// }
 ```

-Run service with standart config (you need to configure db url only) and run tests.
+Run service with config-testing.yaml (you need to configure db url) and run tests.